Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

     checkmk_agent_update: 'false'

 Register host for automatic updates.
 Make sure to have the server side prepared for automatic updates.
 Otherwise this will fail.
+See [this link](hhttps://docs.checkmk.com/latest/en/agent_deployment.html) for more information on the preparations.

     checkmk_agent_tls: 'false'

 Register for TLS encryption.
 Make sure to have the server side prepared for automatic updates.
 Otherwise this will fail.
+See [this link](https://docs.checkmk.com/latest/en/agent_linux.html#registration) for more information on the preparations.

     checkmk_agent_configure_firewall: 'true'